matn7/CS-Notes/src/main/java/basic_java/README.md

                                               | memory |
                                               +--------+

-Serialization helps us to save and retreive state of an object.
+- Serialization helps us to save and retrieve state of an object.
--Serialization : convert object state to some internal object representation -Deserialization : To reverse convert internal representation to object
+    - Serialization : convert object state to some internal object representation
+    - Deserialization : To reverse convert internal representation to object

-Two important methods
+- Two important methods
--ObjectOutputStream.writeObject(): serialize and write to file -ObjectInputStream.readObject(): read from file and deserialize
+    - ObjectOutputStream.writeObject(): serialize and write to file
+    - ObjectInputStream.readObject(): read from file and deserialize

-How to serialize object using Serializable interface To serialize object it should implements Serializable interface.
+- How to serialize object using Serializable interface To serialize object it should implements Serializable interface.
 In the example below, Rectangle class implements Serializable interface.
 Note that Serializable interface does not declare any method to be implemented.
 Create new Rectangle object and serializing it to a file Rectangle.ser.